gee-whiz/country-explorer/README.md

 Country data comes from [restcountries.com](https://restcountries.com).
 Each card uses `cca2` codes to load flag images from [flagcdn.com](https://flagcdn.com).

+## Self Reflection

+Working on Country Data Explorer pushed me to treat a static website as a full product rather than just markup stitched together.
+I designed the layout in plain HTML and CSS, then wired up the controls in vanilla JavaScript so search, region filtering, and favourites all feel instant.
+Fetching live data from the REST Countries API forced me to think about loading states, error handling, and how to normalize JSON into something the UI can consume.
+I also learned to lean on `localStorage` for persisting favourites so the page feels personal even without a backend.
+Refactoring the card rendering into small helper functions made the code easier for future me to revisit.

+Beyond the browser, I practiced a proper build-and-release loop.
+I opened incremental commits that described the UI work, pushed them to GitHub, and used pull request previews to sanity check rendering on different devices.
+Publishing with GitHub Pages gave me experience with static hosting quirks like relative asset paths and cache busting, and I documented those lessons in the README so someone else can deploy quickly.
+Going forward I want to automate the workflow with a simple CI job that runs linting and maybe a Lighthouse report so regressions are easier to catch.
+Overall this project demystified the path from idea to a live web app that anyone can bookmark.

 ## Future Ideas

 - Add pagination or infinite scroll for large result sets.